Nuclear facilities include nuclear power plants and facilities for nuclear waste management

 The installation will consist of an encapsulation and underground disposal facility.
 In final disposal, spent fuel is enclosed in copper capsules in an encapsulation facility (i.e. KBS-3 technology) after which the capsules will be transported to the final disposal facility and placed into capsule holes drilled into the bedrock.
 The final disposal facilities are closed after they have been filled.

-The facility is expected to be operational by 2025.
+The facility is expected to be operational in the mid-2020s.
 Before that, Posiva Oy will need an operating licence from the government, which will be the first of its kind in the world.
 The expected life of the facility is approximately 100 years.
 With the current estimate of fuel, the facility would therefore be operational until 2120.

 Further information: linda.kumpula(at)gov.fi and jaakko.louvanto(at)gov.fi